finn-no/Docker-and-Mesos-on-SCM-Superweek/presentation/slides/D-01-intro.md

 #### Stig Kleppe-Jørgensen, FINN.no
 #### 2015-04-22

+<a href="//localdocker:9000">_</a>

 Note:
 Hi, my name is Stig.
 I'm from Norway and work at FINN.no

-I'm going to share my opinions with you on Docker and why I think it is great, in addition to Mesos, which I think is the best way of running Docker in production.
+In this talk I will give you a quick overview of Docker and why I think it is great, moving onto Mesos which I think is the best way of running Docker in production.

 First I like to know how many here have played some with Docker?
 Anyone using it properly, like in CI or anything pre-prod?
 What about in production?
 And what about Mesos?